 The Big Agnes Copper Spur is our recommendation for the best 2-person tent because of its overall quality and lightweight design.

-Reviews of the Best Tents for Two People
+Reviews of the Best backpacking Tents for Two People

 Here are our top picks, from best to worst.
 Even though some of them are budget models, all of them are solid tents for a backpacking trip.

-- Steep walls give you more living space.
+- Steep walls give you more livable space.

 - Two awning-type vestibules.